statmike/SAS-Mini-Projects/Disproportionality Measures/simulating cases/readme.md

 ---

 ### Input Data for Simulation
-The file `drug_event_example.sas7bdat` is a coded dataset created from a real adverse event database with 385,734 drug/event combinations
+The file `drug_event_example.sas7bdat` is a coded dataset created from a real adverse event database with 385,734 drug/event combinations.

 |DrugName|EventName|Nij|
 |---|---|---|